**Page description appears here**

 “Joint Identification of Infinite-Frequency Added Mass and Fluid-Memory Models of Marine Structures”

-Affiliation: University of Newcastle, NTNU (Engineering Cybernetics and Centre for Ships and Ocean Structures)
+Affiliation: University of Newcastle (Australia), NTNU, Department of Engineering Cybernetics and NTNU, Centre for Ships and Ocean Structures

 Keywords: Identification, Frequency-domain, Marine Structure Models